Alternate U.S. Navy

 Design

-As treaty armored cruisers, the Portlands have a standard displacement of exactly 20,000 tons and an actual full-load displacement of roughly 25,000 tons (a substantial increase over prior cruisers of the "same" standard displacement).
+As treaty armored cruisers, the Portlands have a standard displacement of exactly 20,000 tons and an actual full-load displacement of roughly 25,000 tons.
+This is a substantial increase over prior cruisers of the "same" standard displacement, taking maximum advantage of loopholes and exceptions in the Treaty terms as well as "paper" weight savings.
 They measure 725 feet long with a beam of 90 feet and a draft of 25 feet.

-The overall hull configuration is a flush deck design which emphasizes seaworthiness with high freeboard, prominent forward sheer, and moderate aft sheer.
+The overall hull configuration is a flush deck design with high freeboard, prominent forward sheer, and moderate aft sheer.
 Since the hull is relatively broad-beamed for a high speed cruiser, the bow is carefully shaped for the best possible hydrodynamic efficiency, with a tapered clipper design incorporating a large bulbous flare below the waterline.
-The stern is a a traditional elliptical "cruiser" design with four propeller shafts and two semi-balanced rudders are aligned with the inboard shafts.
+The stern is a a traditional elliptical "cruiser" design with four propeller shafts and two semi-balanced rudders are aligned with the inboard shafts -- a significant departure from prior American cruisers, which traditionally had a single rudder.

-The superstructure is a semi-unified design with an 01 level which extends continuously forward to enclose the barbette of the #3 turret and aft almost to the transom, leaving only a vestigial quarterdeck; a tower foremast is placed immediately aft of the conning tower and a shorter tripod mainmast is placed well aft, flanked by two side-by-side funnels with slanted exhausts.
+The superstructure follows the same general pattern as most American warships from the mid-dreadnought era onwards, with an octagonal 01 level which extends from the barbette of the #3 main battery turret to the quarterdeck of the ship.
+Directly aft of the superfiring turret is a forward deckhouse wrapped around an armored conning tower and rising to 05 level, and at the aft end of the superstructure is a smaller deckhouse rising to 03 level.
+A tower foremast is immediately aft of the conning tower and a shorter tripod mainmast is aft, straddling the after deckhouse and flanked by two side-by-side funnels with slanted exhausts.

 Details